Hawaii: Sports

-Hawaii has hosted the Sony Open in Hawaii golf tournament since 1965, the Tournament of Champions golf tournament since 1999, the Lotte Championship golf tournament since 2012, the Honolulu Marathon since 1973, the Ironman World Championship triathlon race since 1978, the Ultraman triathlon since 1983, the National Football League's Pro Bowl from 1980 to 2016, the 2000 FINA World Open Water Swimming Championships, and the 2008 Pan-Pacific Championship and 2012 Hawaiian Islands Invitational soccer tournaments.
+Hawaii has hosted the Sony Championship Hawaii golf tournament since 1965, the Lotte Championship golf tournament since 2012, the Tournament of Champions golf tournament from 1999 to 2025, the Honolulu Marathon since 1973, the Ironman World Championship triathlon race since 1978, the Ultraman triathlon since 1983, the National Football League's Pro Bowl from 1980 to 2016, the 2000 FINA World Open Water Swimming Championships, and the 2008 Pan-Pacific Championship and 2012 Hawaiian Islands Invitational soccer tournaments.

 Hawaii has produced a number of notable Mixed Martial Arts fighters, such as former UFC Lightweight Champion and UFC Welterweight Champion B.J.
 Penn, and former UFC Featherweight Champion Max Holloway.
 Other notable Hawaiian Martial Artists include Travis Browne, K. J. Noons, Brad Tavares and Wesley Correira.

 Hawaiians have found success in the world of sumo wrestling.
 Takamiyama Daigorō was the first foreigner to ever win a sumo title in Japan, while his protege Akebono Tarō became a top-level sumo wrestler in Japan during the 1990s before transitioning into a successful professional wrestling career in the 2000s.
 Akebono was the first foreign-born Sumo to reach Yokozuna in history and helped fuel a boom in interest in Sumo during his career.

 Tourism

 Tourism is Hawaii's leading employment sector, providing numerous jobs in places such as Waikīkī in Honolulu (above).

 Punaluʻu Beach, on the Big Island features black volcanic sand.

 Tourism is an important part of the Hawaiian economy as it represents a quarter of the economy.
-According to the Hawaii Tourism: 2019 Annual Visitor Research Report, a total of 10,386,673 visitors arrived in 2019 which increased 5% from the previous year, with expenditures of almost $18 billion.
-In 2019, tourism provided over 216,000 jobs statewide and contributed more than $2 billion in tax revenue.
+According to the Hawaii Department of Business, Economic Development & Tourism (DBEDT) and the Hawaii Tourism Authority, a total of 9,642,991 visitors visitors arrived in 2025 which decreased 0.6% from the previous year.
+However, visitor spending reached a record approximately $21.75 billion in 2025, an increase of 5.7% from 2024.
 Due to mild year-round weather, tourist travel is popular throughout the year.
-Tourists across the globe visited Hawaii in 2019 with over 1 million tourists from the U.S. East, almost 2 million Japanese tourists, and almost 500,000 Canadian tourists.
+Tourism supported approximately 222,000 jobs statewide and generated about $3.04 billion in state tax revenue.
+The U.S. West was Hawaii's largest visitor market, accounting for 5.01 million arrivals, followed by the U.S. East with 2.41 million.
+Japan accounted for approximately 732,000 visitors, while Canada accounted for approximately 394,000.

 It was with statehood in 1959 that the Hawaii tourism industry began to grow.

 According to Hawaiian scholar Haunani-Kay Trask, tourism in Hawaii has led to the commodification and exploitation of Hawaiian culture resulting in insidious forms of "cultural prostitution".
 Hawaii has been used to fuel ideas of escapism yet tourism in Hawaii ignores the harm Kanaka and locals experience.
 Cultural traditions such as the hula have been made "ornamental ... a form of exotica" for tourists as a way for large corporations and land owners to gain profit over the exploitation of Hawaiian people and culture.